 Although I completed the Hadrian’s wall hike in 8 days, I’m not what you’d call an outdoorswoman.
 I do looking at nature, but I dislike dirt and bugs and I have vertigo.
 Basically, as a shirt a good friend once bought me states, I’m outdoorsy in that I like drinking on patios.
 But to finish up a year of traveling the world alone, I wanted a fittingly epic finale and something to occupy my mind and my feet.

 That’s how I decided to walk across England along the old outlines of the Roman emperor Hadrian’s Wall.
 It helped me sort out my whole life (read more on the emotional journey of my hike).

 I did it completely alone, with only my hole-filled sneakers and little Longchamp backpack.
 It was beautiful and epic and often difficult, and also absolutely one of my favorite experiences in my whole year of traveling.
 I ate some truly terrible food, got a really painful blister, and faced a lot of bulls in open fields, but I loved almost every second of it.

-If you’re thinking about hiking Hadrian’s Wall trail yourself, I have plenty of great resources at the bottom of this post.
-Here’s my Hadrian’s wall path itinerary – I opted for a leisurely 8 day pace going east to west to enjoy the scenery and the sights along the way – and what each day on the trail was like.
+If you’re thinking about walking Hadrian’s Wall trail yourself, I have plenty of great resources at the bottom of this post.
+Here’s my Hadrian’s wall walk suggested itinerary – I opted for a leisurely 8 day pace going east to west to enjoy the scenery and the sights along the way – and what each day on the trail was like.